mulesoft-assets/template-db2db-account-migration/README.md

 This Template should serve as a foundation for the process of migrating accounts from Database A to Database B, it also provides the ability to specify the desired behavior with a filtering criteria when an account already exists in the Database B.

 This Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
-The batch job is divided in Input, Process and On Complete stages.
+The batch job is divided in *Process* and *On Complete* stages.
-During the Input stage the Template will select all the existing Accounts that match the filtering criteria from Database A.
+Migration process starts from fetching all the existing Accounts that match the filter criteria from Database A.
-The last step of the Process stage will create / update the accounts in Database B. In addition, it performs a lookup and assigns Account Representatives using the zip code of the source Account.
+On *Process* stage will create / update the accounts in Database B. In addition, it performs a lookup and assigns Account Representatives using the zip code of the source Account.
-Finally during the On Complete stage the Template will show statistics of the data transfer in the studio console and send out a notification email with the results of the batch execution.
+Finally during the *On Complete* stage the Template will show statistics of the data transfer in the studio console and send out a notification email with the results of the batch execution.

 # Considerations <a name="considerations"/>